zztalker/imunify360-doc/docs/dashboard/README.md

 * _Trim file instead of removal_ — do not remove infected file during cleanup but make the file zero-size (for malwares like web-shells);
 * _Keep original files for … days_ — the original infected file is available for restore within the defined period.
 Default is 14 days.

-Click _Save changes_ button to apply all changes.

 ![](/images/malwarescannersettings_zoom70.png)

+Click _Save changes_ button at the page bottom to apply all changes.

 ### Backups